spryker/spryker-docs/docs/scos/dev/update-spryker/update-spryker.md

 Please let us know if anything goes wrong with your update:

 * You find an issue in the code while reviewing the diff in a Spryker repo.
-* After running autotests / testing the website you find an issue that broke the website.
-If this is not a project-related conflict and other projects can potentially be affected, please report the issue as soon as you can.
+* After running automated tests or testing the website, you find an issue that broke the website.
+If it's not a project-related conflict, and other projects can potentially be affected, please report the issue as soon as you can.
-* There are missing steps in a [migration guide](/docs/scos/dev/module-migration-guides/about-migration-guides.html) in our documentation.
+* There are missing steps in an upgrade guide.

-Reach us out at:
+Reach us out at using one of the following channels:
-* *Support and community*: share your problem or solution or learn from others in our [community slack](https://sprykercommunity.slack.com/join/shared_invite/zt-gdakzwk3-~B_gJXbUxMdzkBwTQVjNgg#/).
+* Support and community: share your issue or solution and learn from others in our [community slack](https://sprykercommunity.slack.com/join/shared_invite/zt-gdakzwk3-~B_gJXbUxMdzkBwTQVjNgg#/).
-* *Create a request* on our [support portal](https://spryker.force.com/support/s/).
+* Create a request on our [support portal](https://spryker.force.com/support/s/).
-* *Contribute to code*: if you want to share your fix with us, let Spryker take care of it.
-Spryker can support it in the future and make the fix available for your other projects.
-To contribute to code, create a pull request on the module's [Github repository](https://github.com/spryker);
+* Contribute to code: share your fix with us.
+We can implement the fix and make it available for other projects.
+To contribute, create a pull request on the module's [Github repository](https://github.com/spryker).
-* *Contribute to documentation*: if you found an issue in a migration guide or some parts of it are missing - you can suggest a change by clicking **Edit or Report** right below the article title.
+* Contribute to the docs: if you found any issue in an upgrade guide or any other document,  you can edit the document by clicking **Edit on GitHub** next to the document's name.

 ## Reference